-Environmental monitoring, including gas detection, is predominant throughout mining.
+Environmental monitoring, including gas detection, is predominant throughout the mining sector.
 There are fixed and portable devices available to detect the concentration of gases within the atmosphere.

 Fixed gas monitors can provide constant readings from a set location.
 It is recommended to distribute fixed gas monitors throughout a mine site or building.
 These site-wide warning systems relay data from a particular area to the control room and across the safety network.
 If abnormalities in gas levels are detected, automatic alerts and safety measures can be activated.
 Fixed systems can have the ability to remotely shut down an area, isolating the hazard and ensuring the safety of all personnel in the event of an emergency.